Automation Examples

 Note: In the INSTALL_DIR property above, the The abs directive ensures that the path provided is an absolute path.
 See Property Substitution (Directives section).

-Registering a Network Director container and creating a cluster (HTTP): running the recipe
+Registering a Network Director container and creating a cluster (HTTP): Running the recipe

-The command to run this recipe is shown below.
+The command to run this recipe is:

 ./jython.sh -m akana.container --recipe ../recipes/register-container.json --props nd_new_cluster.properties